Fall fundraising ideas to bring in more donations

 1. Harvest festival

-Host a fall festival at a local school, community center, or other venues with a mix of indoor and outdoor space (if it rains, indoor space is your saving grace).
-Have guests donate to your campaign as the price of admission.
-Sell fall foods such as hot apple cider, caramel apples, and pies.
-For activities, you could offer face painting, portrait drawing, bobbing for apples, and sack races.
-Tap into your social network and send email invitations.
-If you don’t already have one, consider creating a Facebook page for your campaign, then create a Facebook event and invite people to it.
+Host a fall festival at a local school, community center, or local park with a mix of indoor and outdoor space (if it rains, indoor space is your saving grace).
+Have guests donate to your fundraiser as the price of admission or sell tickets in advance.
+Sell fall foods such as hot apple cider, caramel apples, pumpkin spice treats (hello pumpkin pies!), and other baked goods.
+For activities, you could offer face painting, hayrides, portrait drawing, bobbing for apples, and sack races.
+Tap into your social network and send email invitations to community members.
+If you don’t already have one, consider creating a Facebook page for your fundraiser, then create a Facebook event and invite people to it.

 2. Corn maze

-This family-friendly event works best if you partner with a local farm that already has an existing corn maze—pitch it to them as a win-win that makes more people aware of the corn maze while helping you raise money for your worthy cause.
+This family-friendly event works best if you partner with a local farm that already has a corn maze or pumpkin patch—pitch it to them as a win-win that helps raise money for your nonprofit while supporting a local business.
 As a way to raise money, ask attendees to use their entry fee as a donation.
 Ask the farmers to split the proceeds 50/50.
 Advertise the event on social networks, email, and through word of mouth.
 Printed promotional flyers or posters are another option—post them at the location, nearby cafés, etc.

 3. Falling leaf cleanup